Isaiah 1:1-2:22, 2 Corinthians 10:1-18, Psalms 52:1-9, Proverbs 22:26-27

 Introduction to the book of Isaiah:

-dailyaudiobible.com is the website, its home base, it’s where you find out what’s going on around here.
+dailyaudiobible.com is the website and it’s where you find out what’s going on around here.

-If you want to partner with the Daily Audio Bible, thank you, thank you profoundly.
-There is a link on the homepage at dailyaudiobible.com.
-If you are using the Daily Audio Bible app, you can press the Give button in the upper right-hand corner, or the mailing address is PO Box 1996 Spring Hill Tennessee 37174.
+If you want to partner with the Daily Audio Bible, thank you profoundly.
+If the mission to…to speak out loud God’s word for anybody who will listen to it and to build community around that rhythm, of that’s become a part of your life and is meaningful then thank you for your partnership.
+Thank you so very much.
+So, there’s a link on the homepage at dailyaudiobible.com.
+If you’re using the app, you can press the Give button in the upper right-hand corner or the mailing address is PO Box 1996 Spring Hill Tennessee 37174.

-And, as always, if you have a prayer request or comment you can press the Hotline button in the app, the little red button in the header at the top and go from there or you can dial 877-942-4253.
+And, as always, if you have a prayer request or encouragement, you can hit the Hotline button in the app, which is the red button at the top, or you can dial 877-942-4253.

 And that’s it for today.
 I’m Brian I love you and I’ll be waiting for you here tomorrow.